ahsangadit/viable-url-media-uploader/readme.txt

 The plugin will upload the file even if it already exists in your media library.
 You can add deduplication logic using the provided filters.

 = Can I customize the upload process? =

 Yes.
 Use the `vumu_remote_get_args` filter to modify download parameters like timeout, user agent, headers, and more.
 You can also use `vumu_before_upload` and `vumu_after_upload` action hooks to execute custom code during the upload process.

+= How does the plugin handle servers that block downloads? =

+The plugin uses a fallback mechanism to handle servers that block standard browser requests.
+If a server returns a 403 (Forbidden) error, the plugin will automatically retry the download with alternative user agents, including a generic browser user agent and, as a last resort, a Googlebot user agent string.
+This helps bypass some server restrictions that block non-browser requests. **Important:** Impersonating search engine crawlers may violate some websites' terms of service.
+Use this feature responsibly and only download files from sources you have permission to access.
+You can customize or disable this behavior using the `vumu_remote_get_args` filter.

 = Does it work with SVG files? =

 Yes.
 The plugin includes built-in SVG support, allowing you to upload SVG files and view them properly in the WordPress media library.